 A TOOL FOR FORESIGHT

-Its activities involve a three-pronged approach comprising international conferences, S.A.P.I.EN.S publications and FACTS Reports.
+Its activities involve a three-pronged approach comprising international conferences, publications: S.A.P.I.EN.S, FACTS Reports and foresight studies.

-> Conference on “Methane emissions mitigation : from science to innovative solutions”, a contribution to COP21
+> Conference on “Mitigating methane emissions: from science to innovative solutions”, a contribution to COP21

 COP21, the climate change summit was held in Paris in November-December 2015, represents a major opportunity for climate negotiations The Veolia Institute has naturally chosen to structure part of its 2015 activities around this event.
 It has focused on the theme of methane, using its resources to raise awareness about this topic, which is still insufficiently addressed in strategies to reduce GHG emissions.

-The Institute's contribution to COP21, is structured in two stages:
+The Institute's contribution to COP21, was structured in two stages: